 - Have lived with you for more than half a year

-- The standard deduction has increased to $24,000 married filing jointly, and $12,000 for single or married filing separately so you may benefit from a bigger deduction if you were already taking the standard deduction.
+- The standard deduction has increased to $24,400 for married filing jointly, $12,200 for single or married filing separately and $18,350 for Head of Household, so you may benefit from a bigger deduction if you were already taking the standard deduction.

 - Some deductions were either eliminated or reduced.
-TurboTax estimates that about 90% of taxpayers will now claim the standard deduction instead of itemizing their deductions as a result of the changes.
+According to the IRS, about 90% of taxpayers took the standard deduction instead of itemizing their deductions last tax season as a result of these changes.

-The tax credits above are designed to ease parents' tax bill and may even end up getting you a bigger refund.
-If you are still unsure about what credits you may qualify for and how best to navigate taxes as a parent, check in with your accountant or tax professional.
-If you're looking to file online, TurboTax blog has a built a robust Tax Reform Hub, with a wealth of helpful information on what's changed with the new tax law.
+The tax credits above may ease the tax bill for many families—and may even end up getting you a bigger refund.
+If you are unsure about what credits you may qualify for and how best to navigate tax season as a family, check in with your accountant or tax professional.
+TurboTax also offers a robust Tax Reform Hub, with a wealth of helpful information and tools that make it easy to file your taxes online.